axelvaldez/radical-companies/_posts/rstartups/2022-05-19-rnextbright.markdown

    </td>
   </tr>
   <tr>
-   <td style="text-align:right; width:10em; padding-right:1em; border-right:1px solid black; ">How?</td>
+   <th>How?</th>
    <td>
     <ul>
-     <li>TDiscover an effective accelerated, bootcamp-style learning and experiment to create a support network of people and services for rNextBright graduates.BD</li>
+     <li>Discover an effective accelerated, bootcamp-style learning and experiment to create a support network of people and services for rNextBright graduates.BD</li>
     </ul>
    </td>
   </tr>